justhuang/decal-proj/README.md

 As an manager, I can:
 -log in
 -add a meal
--view all the meals
+-view all meals
--view all the undelivered orders
+-view all orders
--mark an order as delivered

-## 5 - (Optional if we have time to do it) - `Destroy` actions

-- As a manager, I can delete a meal
-- As a manager, I can delete a customer

 # Food Delivery